RIAPS/riaps.github.io/tutorials/groups.md

 to vote.
 These components will receive the requests in the **handleVoteRequest** handler.
 The requests include an ID of the component that requested the vote and the group instance name.
 Each member must immediately call **recv**/**recv_pyobj** on the group instance to obtain the topic of the vote.
-The component will then determine their vote (true or false) and send the vote back to the leader using **sendVote**, including the ID provided of the component who originally requested the vote.
+The component will then determine their vote (true or false) and send the vote back to the leader using **sendVote**, including the ID provided for the component who originally requested the vote.

 Syntax:
 ```